elorzafe/amplify-types/RFC.md

 **Amplify v5 (`aws-amplify@5`)**

-Not possible to use generics for request body or response body
+Amplify v5 does not support using generics for the request body or response.

 **Proposed Amplify v6 (`aws-amplify@6`)**